-Despite the trend towards quick entry and departure, only 25% of organizations notice the incident within several days or quicker.
+Despite the trend toward quick entry and departure, only 25% of organizations notice the incident within several days or more quicker.
 For 75% of companies, it takes weeks or longer to notice their system has been compromised.
 This indicates many organizations have failed to implement basic protection measures for change detection, such as real-time file integrity monitoring software.
 This fact has introduced an immense amount of risk.

 Implementing technology to detect negative changes in critical system files can aid in your ability to defend against attacks slipping through your firewall, intrusion detection system, and other barriers.
 Failure to detect entry can result in a loss of revenue, damaged consumer trust, and costly compliance-related fines.
-With real-time change detection, organization's can position themselves to protect against today's cybercriminals, who are working faster than ever.
+With real-time change detection, organizations can position themselves to protect against today's cybercriminals, who are working faster than ever.